Keep Newton Beautiful

 - KNB relies on government and grant funding, private contributions, and volunteer participation.

 People interested in participating should complete a registration packet.
 Group organizers/leaders should fill out one registration form for their group.
-For example, the Newton High School Beta Club would be considered a group.
-All of the Beta Club members would work together at the same cleanup site.
-The Beta Club leader should fill out a registration form and include t-shirt sizes for all the members who will participate together in the event.
-The group leader should email the registration form to email@example.com by September 16.
+For example, the Eastside High School Eco Eagles would be considered a group.
+All of the Eco Eagles members would work together at the same cleanup site.
+The Eco Eagles leader should fill out a registration form and include t-shirt sizes for all the members who will participate together in the event.
+This registration form should be emailed to firstname.lastname@example.org by September 22.
 This allows time for pre-packing and labeling t-shirts and cleanup supplies for each group.
-(If the leader doesn't know exactly the number and sizes of t-shirts, please just guess and go ahead and turn in the form.
-There will be an opportunity to swap out any shirts that don't work at Longhorn on September 24.)

 Each individual event participant will need to fill out two forms: a waiver form and a safety rules form.
-For example, each Newton High School Beta Club member who wants to participate would fill out both of these forms and give the completed forms to the group leader.
-The group leader can then send them in with the registration form for the whole group or turn them in at Longhorn on September 24.
+For example, each Eco Eagles member who wants to participate would fill out both of these forms.
+These forms can be turned in at Longhorn on September 30.

-If group leaders prefer to get their supplies from the Keep Newton Beautiful office and meet their group members at cleanup sites, time slots will be available for early pickup of supplies.
-Each leader can send a group member to Longhorn on September 24 to pick up breakfast and bring it to the cleanup site for everyone in his/her group.
+If group leaders prefer to get their supplies from the Keep Newton Beautiful office and meet their group members at cleanup sites, appointments will be available for early pickup of supplies.
+Each leader can send a group member to Longhorn on September 30 to pick up breakfast and bring it to the cleanup site for everyone in his/her group.

 The Newton County Board of Commissioners has hired workers to pick up litter along roadsides in our community.